Chocolate Almond Cake: Only Five Ingredients & GF

 - Nigella’s chocolate pistachio cake

 Thanks for visiting Tin and Thyme.
-If you make this sumptuous chocolate almond cake, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+If you make this sumptuous chocolate almond cake, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Chocolate Almond Cake.
 PIN IT.